Umar Muhammad

-Umar Muhammad (born July 25, 1975) from Edinburg, Texas is a former American football linebacker who played nine seasons in the Arena Football League with the Albany/Indiana Firebirds, Grand Rapids Rampage, Tampa Bay Storm, Georgia Force and New Orleans VooDoo.
+Umar Muhammad (born July 25, 1975) is an American former professional football linebacker who played nine seasons in the Arena Football League (AFL) with the Albany/Indiana Firebirds, Grand Rapids Rampage, Tampa Bay Storm, Georgia Force and New Orleans VooDoo.
 He played college football at the University of North Texas.

+Early life

+Umar Muhammad was born on July 25, 1975.
+He played college football for the North Texas Mean Green of the University of North Texas.

 Professional career

-Albany/Indiana Firebirds

 Muhammad played for the Albany/Indiana Firebirds from 2000 to 2002.
 Muhammad was re-signed on March 21, 2002.
 He was released by the Firebirds on February 1, 2003.

-Grand Rapids Rampage

 Muhammad signed with the Grand Rapids Rampage on February 13, 2003.

-Georgia Force

 Muhammad was signed by the Georgia Force on November 13, 2003.
 He was released by the Force on December 3, 2003.

-Tampa Bay Storm

 Muhammad signed with the Tampa Bay Storm on April 9, 2004.
 He played for the team from 2004 to 2006.

-Georgia Force

-Muhammad played for the Force during the 2007 season, earning Second Team All-Arena honors.
+Muhammad played for the Force during the 2007 season, earning second-team All-Arena honors.
 He was released by the Force on January 22, 2008.

-New Orleans VooDoo

 Muhammad was signed by the New Orleans VooDoo on January 29, 2008.